 SMART goals simply didn’t work.

 I loved goals and I wanted to set goals, but I had to figure out a better way.
 I wanted to set balanced goals that encompassed every area of my life.
 I didn’t want it to be overly complicated but I wanted to set goals that would get done.
 And I wanted to set goals that would move me towards a vision, a bigger picture for my life.

 So I built a goal-setting framework.
 I created a system for setting balanced goals that help us get to where we want to go in life and I called it HEART Goals.
 As you can read in that very first post, it’s not that I think SMART goals are bad.
 I just think they’re not enough.
 All goals still need to be specific, measurable, achievable, relevant, and time-sensitive, but setting goals with the HEART acronym helps me ensure my life is in balance and my goals are on the right track.

 The HEART acronym corresponds to our five basic needs and can be used on a daily, weekly, monthly, or yearly basis to align our needs, our goals, and our actions.

-So what is HEART Goals?
+So, short version: what is HEART Goals?
 It’s an in-depth process of removing all obstacles to achieving your goals.
 It’s more than a time management system or a productivity technique, it’s a filter for the overwhelming volume of incoming information.
 It’s a framework for prioritizing and decision-making.
 HEART Goals is not one more thing.
 It’s a whole new way of doing everything: doing less, but better, in the right order, in every area of our lives.